 Instead, this year's contenders are Sherlock's Benedict Cumberbatch and Happy Valley's Sarah Lancashire, as well as Sheridan Smith lining up against her namesake Dame Maggie.

-Sheridan, who received an OBE in the New Year honours list, has been included for her lead role in ITV's Cilla, while Dame Maggie is up for her performance as the Dowager Countess in Downton Abbey.
+Smith, who received an OBE in the New Year honours list, has been included for her lead role in ITV's Cilla, while Dame Maggie is up for her performance as the Dowager Countess in Downton Abbey.

 Doctor Who does not miss out entirely, lining up against Sherlock, Downton and Cilla for the best drama award.